ckuelker/quick-guide-en-us/Dev/HPC/vasp.md

 ./run.sh
 ```

-Eventually edit `run.sh` and change core number to be used.
+Eventually edit `run.sh` and change the core number to be used.

 ### Optimization

-Optimization (changing compiler flags) in the make files:
+Optimization (changing compiler flags) in the make files.

 ```bash
 Benchmarks/vasp/src/vasp.5.lib/Makefile